 Hurd made his major league debut on July 30, 1954 in Detroit.
 The Tigers had a 1-0 lead when he entered in the eighth inning.
 It was a very inauspicious debut, and Detroit scored four runs turning a tight game into a rout.
 In Tom’s defense, there was some very poor defense behind him.
 He was not charged with the loss.

-He earned his first major league win on September 1, allowing only two men to reach base in a lengthy 4 1/3 inning relief appearance during the second game of a doubleheader against the White Sox, the team that had first signed Tom, making the victory all the sweeter.
+He earned his first major league win on September 1, allowing only two men to reach base in a lengthy 4 1/3 inning relief appearance during the first game of a doubleheader against the White Sox, the team that had first signed Tom, making the victory all the sweeter.

 Tom finished the 1954 season with a 2-0 record and a 3.03 ERA.
 He also earned himself a permanent spot on the roster.
 Used exclusively in relief, Tom fit Boston’s needs and he was with the team for the next two years as well.
 The high point of his major league career came in 1955 when Tom compiled an 8-6 record, to lead the American League in wins by a relief pitcher.